activeviam/par-student-spark-atoti/README.md

 To run tests, use `./mvnw test`.

+Don't forget to create the .env based on the .env.example if you use a databricks cluster !

 # Formatting

 Not to worry too much on different coding styles, this code base is formatted